- What is the student services and amenities fee?

 Australian Government legislation specifies the range of services and amenities that the fee can be expended on.
 The University consults with elected students and has published a list of priority areas.

 Flinders University currently funds a large number of services for students on our campuses.
 The student services and amenities fee will be used to continue to support these services and to add further services and/or improve those that are currently available.

 It is recognised that students who are remotely located or studying externally may have limited access to some services.
 For that reason, a reduced fee applies for these students.

-Students are charged a pro-rata fee based on their enrolment load.
-More information on how the fee will be calculated can be found on the Fee schedule.
+Students are charged a pro-rata fee based on their enrolment load, up to the maximum fee of $286 for full-time enrolment in 2015.
+Some reductions and exemptions apply.
+More information on how the fee is calculated can be found on the Fee schedule page.

 The student services and amenities fee does not attract GST.

 I am a Flinders student studying some topics at another university as a cross-institutional student.
 Will I have to pay both universities?